SyedAlamdarHusain/student-report-crud/README.md

 ### PrimaryLikesLog

-The /tmp/PrimaryLikesLog should be open as:
+The /tmp/PrimaryLikesLog should be open on as:
 ```bash
 cat /tmp/PrimaryLikesLog
 ```